yc1171/debate-sentiment/README.md

 <h1 align="center"> Measuring Emotion in Parliamentary Debates </h1>
-<h3 align="center"> A Replication Study with Automated Textual Analysis(1973- 1977) </h3>
+<h3 align="center"> A Replication Study with Automated Textual Analysis(1973-1977) </h3>

 <!-- INTRODUCTIONS -->
 <h2 id="overview">Overview</h2>

 <p>
-This repository contains our replication of <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0168843">
-<em>Measuring Emotion in Parliamentary Debates with Automated Textual Analysis</em></a> by Rheault et al. (2016).
-The original study applies natural language processing techniques to analyze emotional polarity in British parliamentary debates over a century.
-The study constructs a domain-specific polarity lexicon and investigates how sentiment trends align with political and economic events.
+This repository contains our partial replication of ["Measuring Emotion in Parliamentary Debates with Automated Textual Analysis"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0168843) by Rheault et al. (2016).
+The original study examined the relationship between economic conditions and sentiments in parliamentary discourse by constructing a domain-specific lexicon and analyzing temporal patterns in political discourse.
+Our replication focuses on validating their sentiment measurement approach using multiple general-purpose lexicons, with a specific focus on the 1973-1977 period.

 </p>

 <ul>